apollographql/apollo/docs/source/resources/faq.md

 There are a number of resources available to learn GraphQL.
 If you're looking to get started learning the basics, check out [GraphQL.org](https://graphql.org).

 The simplest way to get started with implementing GraphQL is with the Apollo platform.
-The Apollo platform includes all the tools needed to get started, including a production-ready GraphQL server (`apollo-server`) and a client that manages local and remote data in your apps (`apollo-client`).
-To get started with `apollo-server`, check out the [getting started](https://www.apollographql.com/docs/apollo-server/getting-started.html) guide.
-For `react-apollo`, the React integration for `apollo-client`, read [this guide](https://www.apollographql.com/docs/react/essentials/get-started.html).
+The Apollo platform includes all the tools needed to get started, including a production-ready GraphQL server (`apollo-server`), a fully-featured schema management and monitoring tool, Apollo Engine, and a client that manages local and remote data in your apps (`apollo-client`).

+To get started, read the getting started guides for [`apollo-server`](https://www.apollographql.com/docs/apollo-server/getting-started.html), [Apollo Engine](https://www.apollographql.com/docs/engine), and [`react-apollo`](https://www.apollographql.com/docs/react/essentials/get-started.html) (the react integration for apollo-client).

-The guides on this site and the [Apollo blog](https://blog.apollographql.com) are great places to learn and keep up with the latest developments.
+The guides on this site and the [Apollo blog](https://blog.apollographql.com) are also great places to learn and keep up with the latest developments in GraphQL and Apollo.

 #### How can I host my schema online?